 37) Island hop round Greece ✓

-We did this last year as our “babymoon” and it was one of the best holidays we have ever had.
+We did this in 2016 as our "babymoon" and it was one of the best holidays we have ever had.
 Starting in Athens, we then went to Mykonos, Ios and Santorini.
-We should have gone to Paros and Antiparos too, but we got stuck in Mykonos due to a strike.
+We should have gone to Paros and Antiparos too, but we got stuck in Mykonos due to a transport strike.

 38) See the New Wonders of the World